 The course is predominantly assessed through the completion of large projects that you will undertake both individually and in groups.
 Much of the study will require work outside of formal classes, so self-motivation and good time management skills are essential.
 As a guideline you are advised that a 15-credit unit approximates to a learning time of 150 hours.

 The HNC in Engineering is equivalent to Year 1 of a Degree so many universities will accept students with HNC to Year 2 of a BA/BSc Honours Degree depending on the match of the units to the degree programme in question.

 UCAS course search https://digital.ucas.com/search will enable you to explore options for courses available throughout the UK.

-The course fees for all students for this course will be £3250 per annum for 2022/23.
+The course fees for all students for this course will be £3250 per annum for 2023/24.
 Details of the student finance available for all higher education students can be found on the student finance website www.gov.uk/student-finance.
 Note this course is classed as part-time HIGHER EDUCATION.

 Additional Course Costs